davreev/SpatialSlur/README.md

 </p>

 ### Overview
-This repository consists of a standalone core library along with a number of extension libraries for interfacing with .NET APIs of other applications such as Rhino and Unity.
+This repository consists of a core library along with a number of extension libraries for interfacing with .NET APIs from other applications such as Rhino and Unity.

 Below is a brief outline of the core library by namespace.
 For further detail, take a look at the [reference documentation](https://github.com/daveReeves/SpatialSlur/tree/master/SpatialSlur/Documentation) or dive into source files and poke around.
 If you have specific questions, comments, or suggestions, feel free to [contact me](http://spatialslur.com/contact/).